by Susan Flantzer

 Antoinette’s mother-in-law Maria Caroline Gibert de Lametz, Princess of Monaco showed her the ropes of French society and soon Antoinette was well known in the Parisian society of the Second Empire, ruled by Louis-Napoléon Bonaparte, Napoléon III, Emperor of the French.
 In 1855, when Queen Victoria and Prince Albert visited France, Antoinette and Charles attended the magnificent ball in their honor at the Palace of Versailles.
 Antoinette was so affected by this that she decided her son Albert, who was only seven years old, would marry into the British royal family.
 This did not happen but Albert’s first wife was the daughter of the British William Hamilton, 11th Duke of Hamilton.

-Charles’ father Florestan, Prince of Monaco died on June 20, 1856, and he was succeeded by his 38-year-old son as Charles III, Prince of Monaco.
+Florestan, Prince of Monaco died on June 20, 1856, and was succeeded by his 38-year-old son as Charles III, Prince of Monaco.
 Antoinette was now Princess of Monaco.
-During his early reign, Charles had begun to lose his eyesight.
+During his early reign, Charles began to lose his eyesight.
 He depended greatly on his wife Antoinette as his condition continued to worsen.

 However, in 1862, Antoinette was diagnosed with cancer, and the advice and assistance of Charles’ mother Maria Carolina became vital.
 Even though Antoinette was very ill, she was more concerned about her husband and mother-in-law.
 She insisted to her husband that his 70-year-old mother must not take on too much work.
 In the last stages of her illness, Antoinette had been moved to the Château de Marchais in Aisne in northern France in the belief that the country air might help her.
 However, she soon asked to return to Monaco where she would be near her husband, her son, and her mother-in-law.
 Antoinette traveled from France to Monaco in a coach accompanied by a doctor and two maids.
 Three months later, on February 10, 1864, 35-year-old Antoinette died.